 Trends and Latest Developments

 From a professional standpoint, understanding the science behind curly hair is crucial for hairstylists and product developers.
-By knowing how hair follicles, keratin distribution, and genetic factors influence curl formation, professionals can provide more effective services and create products that cater to the specific needs of curly-haired individuals.
+So by knowing how hair follicles, keratin distribution, and genetic factors influence curl formation, professionals can provide more effective services and create products that cater to the specific needs of curly-haired individuals.
 This knowledge also helps in debunking myths and misconceptions about curly hair, promoting healthier hair care practices.

 Tips and Expert Advice

 Hydrate, Hydrate, Hydrate: Curly hair tends to be drier than straight hair because the natural oils produced by the scalp have a harder time traveling down the twists and turns of curly strands.
-Therefore, hydration is key.
+Because of this, hydration is key.
 Use a moisturizing shampoo and conditioner specifically formulated for curly hair.
 Look for ingredients like shea butter, coconut oil, and argan oil, which help to replenish moisture.
 In addition to your regular wash routine, incorporate a deep conditioning treatment at least once a week to provide an extra boost of hydration.
 Apply the treatment to damp hair, cover with a plastic cap, and leave on for 20-30 minutes before rinsing thoroughly.

 Embrace the "No-Poo" or Low-Poo Method: Traditional shampoos often contain harsh sulfates that can strip curly hair of its natural oils, leading to dryness and frizz.
 Consider switching to a sulfate-free shampoo (low-poo) or trying the "no-poo" method, which involves cleansing your hair with conditioner or natural ingredients like apple cider vinegar and baking soda.
 Co-washing, or washing with conditioner, helps to cleanse the hair while maintaining its moisture balance.
 Experiment with different methods to find what works best for your hair type and lifestyle.